chenhuicui/chenhuicui.github.io/_pages/about.md

 I am currently working toward the Ph.D. degree at School of Computer Science and Engineering, Macau University of Science and Technology (MUST).

-I am very fortunate to be advised by [Prof. Rubing Huang](https://huangrubing.github.io/) of M.U.S.T.
+I am very fortunate to be advised by [Dr. Rubing Huang](https://huangrubing.github.io/) of M.U.S.T.
 AI+SE Lab from M.U.S.T.

 # Education and Academic Background